-He acknowledged that Insect Allies involves new technologies that potentially could be “dual use” -- deployed, in theory, for either defensive or offensive purposes.
-But that’s true for almost any advanced technology, he said.
+He acknowledged that Insect Allies involves new technologies that potentially could be “dual use” — deployed, in theory, for defensive or offensive purposes.
+But that is true for almost any advanced technology, he said.

-The program currently envisions three types of pestiferous insects as allies: aphids, leafhoppers and whiteflies.
-In nature these bugs routinely spread viruses among plants.
-Recent advances in gene editing, including the relatively cheap and simple system known as CRISPR (for clustered regularly interspaced palindromic repeats), could potentially allow researchers to customize viruses to achieve a specific goal in the infected plant.
+The program envisions three types of pestiferous insects as allies: aphids, leafhoppers and whiteflies.
+In nature, these bugs routinely spread viruses among plants.
+Recent advances in gene editing, including the relatively cheap and simple system known as CRISPR (for “clustered regularly interspaced short palindromic repeats”), could potentially allow researchers to customize viruses to achieve a specific goal in the infected plant.
 The engineered virus could switch on or off certain genes that, for example, control a plant’s growth rate, which could be useful during an unexpected, severe drought.

 DARPA’s description of Insect Allies touts the rapid-response feature of the concept.

 The authors of the Science paper contend that Insect Allies could potentially be interpreted as a violation of an international treaty called the Biological Weapons Convention.
-They do not go so far as to claim that DARPA has nefarious motives.
-They have said that if observers see the program as having an offensive military applications that could undermine adherence to the biological weapons treaty.
+The authors do not go so far as to claim that DARPA has nefarious motives.

-“We argue that there is the risk that the program is seen as not justified by peaceful purposes,” co-author Silja Voeneky, a professor of international law at the University of Freiburg, told The Washington Post.
+“We argue that there is the risk that the program is seen as not justified by peaceful purposes,” co-author Silja Voeneky, a professor of international law at the University of Freiburg in Germany, told The Post.

 She said the use of insects as a key feature of the program is particularly alarming, because insects could be deployed cheaply and surreptitiously by malevolent actors.

-DARPA said this week that the Insect Allies program includes grants to four research institutions: the Boyce Thompson Institute, Penn State, Ohio State and the University of Texas at Austin.
+DARPA said this week that the Insect Allies program includes grants to four research institutions: New York’s Boyce Thompson Institute, Pennsylvania State University, Ohio State University and the University of Texas at Austin.